|Portion of the 1889 Will of Ellen Graham of Philadelphia|

 Londonderry, today called Derry, is one of the largest cities in Northern, Ireland.
 Derry Bridge is in Derry and is a modern structure spanning the River Foyle.
 The Derry Bridge neighborhood in Ellen's will is probably the area adjoining the previous bridge structure in the City of Derry.

 Graham's Town no longer exists as an official population place in Ireland.
 However, it is shown on old Ulster maps as being located in the border area of Listymore and Ballyfolliard Townlands in Ardstraw Parish in County Tyrone.
 [See my prevous posting on 'Ancestral Irish Origins' for more detail about this area important to the 'Love' ancestors of Anna Love Graham.]

 Who was Eliza Graham (deceased) with a son William Ramsay who was bequeathed $200?
 My first guess was that she was a sister of Ellen's who had died leaving a son born out of wedlock.
 Or he could be the surviving son of an aunt who had died.
 There are a number of other logical possibilities.
 With this sketchy evidence, I made an attempt to further learn William's relationship to the family.

 When was he born?
 Assuming he was the son of a sister, and knowing that all the children of Ellen's siblings were born between 1840 and 1870, I assumed a birth year within that range.
 Too many William Ramsays born in Ireland during this period.
 Tried mother's last name to narrow it down, but came up empty.
 Unless new information becomes available, William Ramsay living near Derry Bridge will remain a mystery.

 The Hamilton and Pollock stories are enlivened through wills.
-The next posting discusses the contents of these end of life documents and their significant impact on the lives of the descendants of Sarah Graham Pollock.
+The next posting discusses the contents of some of these end of life documents and their significant impact on the lives of descendants listed as heirs.